 • When you unsubmit an advanced or simple assessment, the student's work and answers are saved in the assessment; unsubmitting does not remove previous work and answers.
 Any auto or manual scoring is removed from both the student's assessment and the gradebook and is not recoverable.

-When you assign the assessment, you can toggle on the option to Allow Multiple Attempts.
+When assigning an assessment, there is an option in Settings to Allow Multiple Attempts.
 This allows students to take the assessment again after their first attempt has been graded.
+You can toggle this option on or off at any time, even after an assessment has been assigned.

-• This will be available for all students included in the original assignment.
+• This setting will apply for all students included in the original assignment.
 If you assigned it to your whole class, the whole class can retake the assessment.

 • After the original assessment is graded, a student's second attempt completely overwrites the scores from the original attempt.
 The original score is not stored for reference and cannot be restored.

-To re-assign the assessment to select students, you can manage the assignees of the original assignment.
+To unassign and re-assign the assessment for select students, you can manage the assignees of the original assignment.
+This will delete their previous attempt and allow them to start again.

 • Step 2: Uncheck the box beside the student's name.
 This will remove their first attempt entirely and delete their score.